April 1, read the Bible in a year in PowerPoint; commented

 Joshua 9.
 Without consulting the LORD, the leaders of Israel made a treaty with the Gibeonites, a very bad idea.

-March 30, read the Bible in a year in PowerPoint; with comments.
+March 30, read the Bible in a year in PowerPoint; commented

-Again, in Mark 3:1-19 Jesus did healing on a Sabbath, this time He healed a man with a withered hand.
-The powers that were hated it, but more and more people followed him.
+Again, in Mark 3:1-19 Jesus did heal on a Sabbath, this time He healed a man with a withered hand.
+The powers that be hated it, but more and more people followed him.
 Then Jesus appointed the 12 apostles.

 Joshua 5.
 While camped at Gilgal the second generation of Israelites were circumcised.
 Joshua met the Commander of the Army of the LORD.